dwhalley15/dwhalley15/README.md

 ---

-💬 Junior Software Developer with a First Class Honours degree in Computer Science.
+💬 Junior Software Developer with a First Class Honours degree in Software Engineering.
 Passionate about creating clean, efficient, and maintainable code.
 I have a growing interest and strong competency in web and software development, and I’m excited to continue expanding my skills and contributing to impactful projects.

 ---